frankpablo/smith-site/docs/teaching/csc250/csc250home.md

   * Discarding the worst quiz: the worst in the first few quizzes (all but the last 2) will be discarded.

+  * HW Points back: By the end of the semester, I will allow you to get up to 50% of your lost quiz points.
+You can do this by scheduling a 15-minute meeting with me, where we will **talk** about what you missed and what you learned after checking the feedback I gave you.
+Restudy pays!
+Note that you'll get as many points as we clarify in those 15 minutes (usually around 5 questions worth of points back).

+  * Quiz points back: By the end of the semester, I will allow you to get up to 50% of your lost quiz points.
+You can do this by scheduling a 15-minute meeting with me, where we will **talk** about what you missed and what you learned after checking the feedback I gave you.
+Restudy pays!
+Note that you'll get as many points as we clarify in those 15 minutes (usually around 5 questions worth of points back).

+  * A student that obtains a running average equivalent to a B- (80% or above), may chose to exempt the final exam.
+Note: If you chose to take the final, whatever you obtain will be included in your final grade.

 **Collaborations**: